 We are going to be using this blog to ask and answer questions, share our thoughts, and help each other learn.
 There will be regular blog posts from me that students will need to respond to, using blogging etiquette, which will be discussed below.
 Eventually, you may become a Guest Blogger by showing strong blogging etiquette and skills.
 By blogging, you are able to think about their answers before responding, which can be an advantage over classroom discussions.

 1. Think about your digital footprint

 A digital footprint is a snapshot of everything you post online.
 Consider how you look to others viewing your post.
-Be sure what you’re putting out into the world is the snapshot of yourself you want to put forward.
+Be sure what you’re putting out into the world is the snapshot of yourself you want to put out there.
 Spelling, grammar, and academic vocabulary help you create a credible footprint.
 Proofread and double check your work before you publish.

 Be sure to THINK before you post.

 2. Keep your personal information private

 Keep your posts free from last names, phone numbers, screen names, and personal email addresses.
 Although many people will want to read your blog for positive reasons, there are some people in the world who won’t.
 Stick to your first name and last initial.
 Your blog is PUBLIC, so stick to information you are comfortable with the world knowing.

 3. Be kind and constructive

 Anytime you post about your opinion, you are taking a risk in sharing your thoughts and feelings.
 You will not always agree with what your peers post.
 You will come across topics you are passionate about.
 Be sure you are being kind and compassionate in your posts.
-Although it is always your right to have an opinion, you should refrain from sharing opinions that may make a peer feel marginalized or hurt.
+Although it is always your right to have an opinion, you should refrain from sharing opinions that may make a peer feel hurt.
 When commenting on the work of classmates, be positive and constructive.
 Focus on the good things in their post and help them be the best they can be.